Biolaminin 121 LN (LN121)

 Human recombinant laminin 121

-Biolaminin 121 is a full-length and animal-origin free human laminin 121 protein, that can be used as a general attachment protein for most cell types in vitro – in particular for hepatic and neural differentiation.
+Biolaminin 121 is a full-length and animal-origin free human laminin 121 protein, that can be used as a general attachment protein for most cell types in vitro.

-Hepatocytes and hepatoblastsBiorelevant culture of hepatocytes on Biolaminin substrates Laminins play a vital role in liver progenitor cell-mediated regeneration The liver contains […]VIEW application
+Hepatocytes and hepatoblastsBiorelevant culture of liver cells on Biolaminin substrates Several laminins play a vital role in liver progenitor cell-mediated regeneration The […]View application

 Sasaki T., Takagi J., Giudici C., Yamada Y., Arikawa-Hirasawa E., Deutzmann R., Timpl R., Sonnenberg A., Bächinger H.P., Tongeh D.